 The president appoints a group of senior administrative leaders, empowered to assist the President in the development and implementation of policy and the establishment of procedures for the administration of the college.
 The cabinet will maintain and disseminate a current policy manual, approve new procedures and recommend policies or policy changes to the president for board consideration.
 No portion of the policy manual will limit the authority of the board of trustees or the authority delegated to the president by the board.

 Planning and Policy Advisory Council

 The president’s cabinet solicits input on matters of college policy, budgeting and planning through regular meetings with representatives of various constituents groups.
-The college council will serve as a hub for strategic planning, drawing on the faculty councils, the administrative divisions, the relationship teams and the student government association for plan development, implementation and evaluation.
+The college council will serve as a hub for strategic planning, drawing on the faculty councils, the administrative divisions, and the student government association for plan development, implementation and evaluation.

 The Policy and Planning Advisory Council is constituted at the discretion of, appointed by and chaired by the president.
 The executive assistant to the president will serve as recorder for the group.